Canada imposes sanctions on 30 Russians over death of lawyer

-OTTAWA (Reuters) - Canada imposed sanctions on Friday against 30 Russian officials that it said were complicit in the 2009 prison death of Sergei Magnitsky, an anti-corruption lawyer who was jailed after alleging a massive tax fraud.
+OTTAWA (Reuters) - Canada imposed sanctions on Friday against 30 Russian officials whom it said were complicit in the 2009 prison death of Sergei Magnitsky, an anti-corruption lawyer who was jailed after alleging a massive tax fraud.

-The measures - which freeze the assets of the officials and bar them from visiting Canada - were enacted through a new law giving the government the right to target those it says are guilty of human rights violations, the foreign ministry said in a statement.
+The measures -- which freeze the assets of the officials and bar them from visiting Canada -- were enacted through a new law giving the government the right to penalize those it says are guilty of human rights violations, the foreign ministry said in a statement.

 Among those targeted are Alexander Bastrykin, Russia’s top investigator and a close aide to Russian President Vladimir Putin.
 The United States blacklisted him in January 2017, citing Magnitsky’s death.